emmaU90/Analysis_of_top_uk_youtubers/README.md

 # Data source

-- What data is needed to achieve our objective?
+- What data is needed to achieve this objective?

 We need data on the top UK YouTubers in 2024 that includes their